 First, I’ll start with the best-case scenario.
 Ideally, a good studio should have a large square footage area.
 It should be located away from loud offices, elevators, bathrooms, loading docks and kitchens.
 If you’re creating the studio in a new building being built from scratch, that’s always ideal.
 That’s not necessary though.

-If you’re studio will be placed in an existing building, it can be bit trickier to get the right amount of space and a good location.
+If your studio will be placed in an existing building, it can be a bit trickier to get the right amount of space and a good location.
 Sometimes perfection isn’t possible.
-However, with your studio designer’s help you’ll be able to get as close to perfect as possible.
+However, with your studio designer’s help, you’ll be able to get as close to perfect as possible.

 Once you’ve got an idea of what your studio budget is, where you’ll place it, and what can be included, you’ll be able to design for the optimal use of that space.